iron-meteor/iron-router/Guide.md

 });
 ```

-We can check whether all the items in the waitlist are ready by calling the
+We can check whether all the items in the wait list are ready by calling the
 `ready` method.

 ```javascript